kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
    <li><strong>Upcoming events</strong></li>
    <ul>
-      <li>The content of this section allows the user to find information about upcoming hiking trips,</li>
+      <li>The content of this section allows the user to find information about upcoming hiking trips.</li>
-      <li>Information in this section is uploaded in advance to make sure that people can plan their hiking trips accordingly.</li>
+      <li>Information in this section is uploaded in advance to make sure that users can plan their hiking trips accordingly.</li>
+      <li>The text information in this section provides information about the upcoming event i.e. location, date, start time, and estimated time to complete the hiking trip.</li>
       <li>The interactive map allows the user to check where the hiking trip will start.</li>
       <li>The user can use the contact form to contact the club to get more information about the event.</li>
    </ul>